humanapp/user-interface-base/README.md

 **micro:bit apps UI** is a MakeCode extension.
 There are two normal ways to use it:

-- **Work in the MakeCode Editor** when you want the browser-based project workflow.
+- **Work in the MakeCode Editor** when you want the in-editor project workflow.
 - **Work in VS Code** when you want files on disk, source control, and command-line builds.